lumeland/lume.land/docs/getting-started/page-data.md

 ---
 title: Add data to your page
-description: Working with front matters to add page data
+description: Working with front matter to add page data
 order: 3
 ---